 Quick Verdict: Frontier Fiber vs Google Fiber

 This is a matchup between two pure fiber providers, making it one of the most competitive comparisons in broadband.
-Google Fiber wins on pricing at the gigabit tier with a lower base rate, while Frontier Fiber offers more widespread availability and a 2 Gig tier that Google Fiber does not widely offer.
+Google Fiber wins on pricing at the gigabit tier with a lower base rate.
+While Frontier Fiber offers more widespread availability and a 2 Gig tier that Google Fiber does not widely offer.
 Both deliver symmetrical speeds, no data caps, and no contracts.
 Your choice often comes down to availability.
-Call Frontier at 1-855-981-6281 to check if their service reaches your address.
+Frontier at to check if their service reaches your address.

 Frontier Fiber vs Google Fiber: Complete 2026 Comparison